This document contains:

 In the event a package containing a prohibited item is found en route or in the UPS system, that package will be stopped at the location or UPS facility of the discovery.
 UPS reserves the right to dispose of the package.

-In addition to the Prohibited Live Animals list provided here, any live animal that is an Endangered Species is prohibited by UPS and will not be accepted for transportation.
-Shippers must refer to the list posted on the U.S. Fish and Wildlife Service Web site, and the Endangered and Threatened Wildlife and Plants 50 CFR 17.11 and 17.12, December 1999 (pdf file).
+In addition to the Prohibited Live Animals list provided here, any live animal or plant that is an Endangered Species is prohibited by UPS and will not be accepted for transportation.
+Shippers must refer to the most current publicized list posted on the U.S. Fish and Wildlife Service Web site.

 Live animals will only be accepted for transportation when shipped by any UPS service that guarantees delivery the next day.
 Shipments must not be offered to UPS on Fridays or before a holiday in the origin or destination country.